-We believe that current cash on hand is insufficient to repay the Investor Notes and to fund operations through the end of the first quarter of 2024.
+Our current cash on hand is insufficient to repay the Investor Notes (which repayment commences in January 2024) and to fund operations through the end of the first quarter of 2024.
+The Investor Notes may require that up to 30% of the proceeds we raise in any offering be used to satisfy principal and interest on the Investor Notes.
 If we are unable to repay the Investor Notes, the lenders have various recourse against us, including the ability to take control of the collateral pledged to them, which constitutes substantially all of our tangible and intangible assets, including our intellectual property.
 The report of our independent registered public accounting firm on our financial statements for the years ended December 31, 2022 and 2021 contains explanatory language that substantial doubt exists about our ability to continue as a going concern.
 We have reduced expenses because we do not have access to sufficient cash and liquidity to finance our business operations as currently contemplated and may be compelled to reduce further general and administrative expenses and delay research and development projects until we are able to obtain sufficient financing.
 We may find it difficult to raise money on terms favorable to us or at all.
 The failure to obtain sufficient capital to support our operations would have a material adverse effect on our business, financial condition and results of operations.
 If sufficient financing is not received timely, we would then need to pursue a plan to license or sell assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.